alexey1607/scalyr-community/an-in-depth-guide-to-nginx-metrics.md

 Nginx connections can take one of several states:

   *  **Accepted** - After a completed TCP handshake between the client and Nginx, a connection is considered Accepted.
-It then takes one one of 3 sub-states:
+It then takes one of 3 sub-states:

     *  **Idle / Waiting** - no data is currently being received by or sent to the client.
 A connection will be in this state under two circumstances:  First, in between the completion of the request and the initiation of the response;  Second, in between a completed response and the next request.
 As of HTTP 1.1, all connections are considered persistent unless declared otherwise, so a connection will remain open until it is closed or times out.